California DUI Car Insurance in 2026: SR-22, Rate Spikes, and Real Cost Impact

 The part most drivers miss: not every insurer files SR-22s.
 If your current carrier drops you and you shop for a new policy, you need to specifically confirm that the new insurer can file an SR-22 in California before you sign anything.
 Standard carriers sometimes do not offer this.
 Non-standard high-risk carriers almost always do.

-The SR-22 filing fee itself is usually $15 to $50 one time.
 The premium increase that comes with being in SR-22 status is where the real cost sits.

 This is where California gets expensive fast.
 After a DUI, you typically exit the standard insurance market — the companies with TV commercials and 800 numbers — and enter the non-standard or high-risk market.
 Carriers in this space include The General, Dairyland, Bristol West, and Infinity, among others.

-Premiums in the non-standard market are higher by design.
 These companies accept the risk that standard carriers reject and price it accordingly.
 Getting three to five quotes is not optional here — it is the only way to find the least expensive option in a market with wide variation.

 California also has the Automobile Assigned Risk Plan (CAARP), a last-resort program for drivers who cannot find coverage in the voluntary market at all.
 It is more expensive than the non-standard market and offers limited options, but it keeps you legal and satisfies the SR-22 requirement.
 Most drivers would prefer to find a non-standard carrier before landing here.